May 27, 2020

 The primary benefit to the use of “Bt” in controlling the gypsy moth population is that it is naturally occurring bacterial disease of insects and is non-toxic and safe for people, pets and wildlife, and some formulations can be used on essentially all food crops.
 Additionally, unlike most insecticides, “Bt” does not have a broad spectrum of activity, so they do not kill beneficial insects including natural enemies of insects (predators and parasites) as well as beneficial pollinators, such as honeybees.

-For 2018, it is anticipated that the gypsy moth caterpillar spraying program will take place the 2nd or 3rd week of June.
+For 2020, it is anticipated that the gypsy moth caterpillar spraying program will take place over the course of a week (or less).
+We will post the date when it is finalized.
 The application is done by helicopter, and typically takes one day to complete.
-Residents who reside within the spray zones will be receiveing direct notification of the program through the mail.
+Residents who reside within the spray zones will be receiving direct notification of the program through the mail.

 Remember, the gypsy moth does its damage during the caterpillar stage, which is during mid-May to mid-June.
 If your trees are being defoliated later in the summer, it's caused by something other than gypsy moths.